When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 On Dhigurah, the village community has its own bodu beru troupe.
 They would occasionally play at the guesthouses, if there are enough guests to make it worthwhile.
 When I was there, they decided to hold a dance at TME Retreats, where we were staying.

-I hadn’t danced since university, when I was in the navy and dances were somehow part of officers’ training (don’t ask).
-There wasn’t occasion since, and anyway I am perversely only comfortable enough to be in the mood to dance when the general atmosphere is lucid and fun in a joyous sense.
+I hadn’t danced since university, when I was in the navy and dances were part of officers’ training (don’t ask).
+There wasn’t occasion since, and I don’t like clubs.
+I am only comfortable enough to be in the mood to dance when the general atmosphere is lucid and fun in a joyous sense.

 And bodu beru in a Maldivian village was exactly that.
 So, for once in a long while, I had the best of times dancing – feet on the sand, and under the twinkling stars – in the Maldives.